paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-076-health-professionals-educational-assistance-program.md

   (C) while enrolled in such course, to maintain an acceptable level of academic standing (as determined by the educational institution offering such course of training under regulations prescribed by the Secretary); and

-  (D) after completion of the course of training, to serve as a full-time employee in the Veterans Health Administration as specified in the agreement in accordance with subchapter II, III, V, or VI of this chapter.
+  (D) after completion of the course of training, to serve as a full-time employee in the Veterans Health Administration as specified in the agreement in accordance with subchapter II, III, V, VI, or VIII of this chapter.

 (3) A provision that any financial obligation of the United States arising out of an agreement entered into under this chapter, and any obligation of the participant which is conditioned on such agreement, is contingent upon funds being appropriated for educational assistance under this chapter.

 (4) A statement of the damages to which the United States is entitled under this chapter for the participant’s breach of the agreement.

-(5) Such other terms as are required to be included in the agreement under subchapter II, III, V, or VI of this chapter or as the Secretary may require consistent with the provisions of this chapter.
+(5) Such other terms as are required to be included in the agreement under subchapter II, III, V, VI, or VIII of this chapter or as the Secretary may require consistent with the provisions of this chapter.

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–182 substituted “VI, or VIII” for “or VI” in pars.
+(1)(A), (2)(D), and (5).

 1998—Pub.
 L. 105–368 substituted “subchapter II, III, V, or VI” for “subchapter II, III, or V” in pars.
 (1)(A), (2)(D), and (5).

 1994—Pub.
 L. 103–446, § 1201(e)(26), substituted “subchapter II” for “subchapters II” in pars.
 (1)(A), (2)(D), and (5).